 Other opportunities for your development

 Mentoring and Leadership

 Leadership skills are highly valued by potential employers and are worth developing along with your teamwork skills.
 Being mentored can give you insight into how you can progress in your chosen career path and gives you insight into industry.
 Mentors can support you through advice, introductions and guidance.
-We run several mentoring schemes to increase your employability, such as the Industry Advice Mentoring Scheme and our BAME Futures Programme, as well as programmes to develop your leadership skills such as Common Purpose Future Leaders Experience.
+We run several mentoring schemes to increase your employability, such as the Industry Advice Mentoring Scheme, as well as programmes to develop your leadership skills such as Common Purpose Future Leaders Experience.